 Instructions for Form 14457 Voluntary Disclosure Practice Preclearance Request and Application

-The following guide outlines how to complete Form 14457 to make a criminal investigation voluntary disclosure about tax-related offenses to the IRS.
+The following guide outlines how to complete Form 14457, and it outlines changes the IRS made to the program in 2024.
 This information is for your reference only.
 Although there are many IRS forms that you can easily file on your own, this is not one of them.
 Before completing this form, consult with a tax professional.
 A tax attorney will be able to tell you if you should file this form or take another route.
 In the meantime, here is an overview of the instructions.

 Before doing anything, make sure that this is the right form for the situation.
 You should only file this form if all of the following three elements apply: